-Form 700 - Statement of Economic Interests (Not Applicable for Federal Candidates) All state and local candidates are required to file a statement disclosing personal investments and his or her interest in real property.
-Forms must be filed by the final date for filing the Declaration of Candidacy (March 11, 2022).
+Form 700 - Statement of Economic Interests (Not Applicable for Federal Candidates) All state and local candidates are required to file a statement disclosing personal investments and interest in real property.
+Forms must be filed by the final date for filing the declaration of candidacy (August 12, 2022).
 GC §§87100, 87200, 87302.3